run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

 * Check the network connection from the runai namespace in your cluster to the Control Plane.
 You can do that by running a connectivity check pod.

   Create a pod within the runai namespace.
-This pod can be a simple container with basic network troubleshooting tools, such as curl or get.
+This pod can be a simple container with basic network troubleshooting tools, such as `curl` or `get`.
 Use the following command to determine if the pod can establish connections to the necessary Control Plane endpoints:

   `kubectl run control-plane-connectivity-check -n runai --image=wbitt/network-multitool --command -- /bin/sh -c 'curl -sSf <control-plane-endpoint> > /dev/null && echo "Connection Successful" || echo "Failed connecting to the Control Plane"'`